Condominium: Canada

-One in eight Canadian households lived in condominium dwellings, colloquially known as "condos", mostly located in a few censuses metropolitan areas according to Statistics Canada Condominiums exist in most parts of Canada though more common in larger cities.
+The 2011 National Household Survey (NHS) showed that one in eight Canadian households lived in condominium dwellings, colloquially known as "condos", mostly located in a few censuses metropolitan areas according to Statistics Canada.
+Condominiums exist in most parts of Canada, though they are more common in larger cities.
 They are regulated under provincial or territorial legislation, and specific legal details vary from jurisdiction to jurisdiction.
-In most parts of Canada, they are referred to as Condominiums, except in British Columbia where they are referred to as a strata and in Quebec where they are referred to as syndicates of co-ownership.
+In most parts of Canada, they are referred to as condominiums, except in British Columbia, where they are referred to as a strata, and in Quebec, where they are referred to as syndicates of co-ownership.
 The townhouse complex of Brentwood Village in Edmonton, Alberta, was the first condominium development in Canada (registered in 1967).
 With regular condominiums, the unit owner usually owns the internal unit space and a share of the corporation; the corporation owns the exterior of the building land and common area; in the case of a freehold condominium the owner owns the land and building and the corporation owns common shared roadways and amenities.
 The Canadian Condominium Institute is a non-profit association of condominium owners and corporations with chapters in each province and territory.
 The Condo Owners Association COA Ontario is a non-profit association representing condominium owners with divisions across the province and districts within the various municipalities.

 Denmark

 Apartments (Danish ejerlejlighed, literally "owner-apartment") comprise some 5% of Danish homes.

 They are traded and mortgaged on the same markets as freestanding houses, and are treated legally much like other forms of real estate.
 Each owner-tenant directly owns their own apartment; the rest of the building and the ground on which it stands is owned jointly by the apartment owners, who execute their joint ownership through an owner's association.
 The expenses of maintaining the joint property are shared pro rata among the owners.

 Another 5% of Danish homes are in housing cooperatives (Danish andelsbolig), which occupy a legal position intermediate between condominiums and housing associations.
 The entire property is legally owned by a non-profit corporation, in which the tenants own shares; each share carries the right and duty to lease an apartment from the cooperative.
 Shares can be bought and sold, but often the cooperative's rules strictly limit the price for which they may change hands.
 (In contrast, condominiums are traded on a free market).
-Because the official share prices are often lower than the market value and sellers often retain the freedom to select whom to sell to, under-the-table payments are common.
+Because the official share prices are often lower than the market value and sellers often retain the freedom to select whom to sell to, under-the-table payments occur.

 Current public policy favors condominiums over housing cooperatives, and recent legislation has aimed at making the latter more condominium-like.
 For example, since 2005, cooperative shares may be used to secure bank loans.
-(However, Danish mortgage banks still may not mortgage individual housing cooperative apartments).
+(However, Danish mortgage banks still may not mortgage individual housing cooperative apartments.)